kudoabhijeet/LetsGO/README.md

 This repository will keep track of my GO learning experience.
 The entire phase is divided into 4 Weeks.
 It will include my personal notes as well as Documentation snippets provided by the GO Community.
+Follow along of you want to get started with Go.

 ## Contents
 ### Week 1: